Interpretable Few-shot Learning with Online Attribute Selection: Related Work

 \textit{Using attribute supervision in Few-shot Learning:} Semantic attributes have also been utilized in Few-shot learning.
 In \cite{tokmakov2019learning}, Tokmakov and et. al employed attributes to improve the compositionality of image representation.
+Auto-ACNet \cite{zhang2021auto} incorporates attributes within its framework to offer additional supervision for the representation learning process and to mitigate the domain shift problem.
+This work employs the neural architecture search technique DARTS \cite{liu2019darts} to identify the superior network for few-shot learning task.
 Dual TriNet \cite{chen2019multi} learns an autoencoder framework and leverages semantic attributes to augment visual features for few-shot classification.
 AGAM \cite{huang2021attributes} learns an attribute-guided attention module to learn more discriminative features by focusing on important channels and regions.
 Although these methods also leverage semantic information similar to our method, they have used attributes mainly to augment the visual information to achieve higher classification accuracy without any interpretability consideration whatsoever.
 Although post-hoc saliency approaches can be applied to any of these models, these explanation methods are exposed to the risk of providing unreliable interpretation \cite{adebayo2018sanity}.
 This is in contrast to our proposed method where interpretability is at core and the attributes act as bottleneck to ensure decisions can be traced back to human-friendly attributes.